-Everywhere on the grounds we saw people setting up their picnic sites, firing up gas stoves, lounging on the ground enjoying puffs from hookahs and watching their little kids frolic.
+Everywhere on the grounds, we saw people setting up their picnic sites, firing up gas stoves, lounging on the ground enjoying puffs from hookahs and watching their little kids frolic.

-Under pine trees a pool that’s usually filled with cooling water was empty, probably due to the onset of winter coming up soon.
+Under pine trees, a pool that’s usually filled with cooling water was empty, probably due to the onset of winter coming up soon.

 Out of nowhere, our hot lunch materialized, delicious and tender chicken and rice washed down with the requisite orange soda or coke.

-Eating out here on mats in the sunny desert was the best meal I’d had so far; it easily beat out the identical fare of kabobs and rice served in the buffets at the five star hotels.
+Eating out here on mats in the sunny desert was the best meal I’d had so far; it easily beat out the identical fare of kabobs and rice served in the buffets at the five-star hotels.
 The food just tasted better here, my traveling mates and I agreed.

-After lunch we drove further into the desert onto a dried out salt lake.
+After lunch, we drove further into the desert onto a dried out salt lake.
 Crystals had formed in geometric patterns.
 A large trailer truck filled with the chunky salt passed by.
-There was time to again walk far away out into the endless flat desert to relax and unwind… and more time to take off headscarves and pose for pictures snuggled up a little closer than usual.
+There was time to again walk far away out into the endless flat desert to relax and unwind… and more time to take off headscarves and pose for pictures snuggled up to a little closer than usual.